Scott Carpenter: Postflight

 Yet fuel consumption and other aspects of the vehicle operation were, during Project Mercury, as much if not more the responsibility of the ground controllers.
 Gene Kranz, assistant flight director at the time, acknowledged that and placed some of the blame on the shoulders of ground control: "A crewman distracted and behind in the flight plan is a danger to the mission and himself. ...
 The ground had waited too long in addressing the fuel status and should have been more forceful in getting on with the checklists."

-Moreover, hardware malfunctions went unidentified, while organizational tensions between the astronaut office and the flight controller office—tensions that NASA did not resolve until the later Gemini and Apollo programs—may account for much of the latter-day criticism of Carpenter's performance during his flight.
+In a 2001 letter to The New York Times written in response to a review of Kraft's memoir, Carpenter wrote:

 "One might argue," wrote Tom Wolfe, "that Carpenter had mishandled the reentry, but to accuse him of panic made no sense in light of the telemetered data concerning his heart rate and his respiratory rate."
-Schirra would later experience problems with the override button on his flight.
+Schirra would later experience problems with the override button on the subsequent Mercury-Atlas 8 flight.

+Some memoirs, such as that of Gene Cernan, revived the controversy over who or what, exactly, was to blame for the overshoot, suggesting, for example, that Carpenter was distracted by the science and engineering experiments dictated by the flight plan and by the well-reported fireflies phenomenon: